William Congreve, The Way of the World

 will unconsciously parody themselves while imitating the behaviors of the

-which the rakes compete, and the older, more experienced women will be torn
+which the rakes compete.
+The older, more experienced women will be torn

 between their allies or opponents to defend their dwindling social power.

-Wycherly, Etheridge, and Farquar all had produced works on these themes.
+Wycherly, Etheridge, and Farquar all had produced satirical comic plays on these themes.

-Nevertheless, the play was a failure on its first performance and marked
+Nevertheless, this play was a failure on its first performance and marked

 the end of Congreve's career.
 Could there be something in the play's